Skip to main content

 Voice Nodes in Graphs

-Embed full voice pipeline turns directly in a graph:
+Embed full voice pipeline turns directly inside any graph — STT, LLM reasoning, and TTS as a single node:

 import { AgentGraph, START, END, voiceNode, gmiNode } from '@framers/agentos/orchestration';